california state benefits

 Here’s a comparison of the Chevron voluntary plan and the state program (SDI):

-Chevron Voluntary Disability Insurance Plan (the “voluntary plan”) California State Disability Insurance Program (SDI)
+Chevron Voluntary Disability Insurance Plan (the “voluntary plan”) | California State Disability Insurance Program (SDI) | |

-Claim Forms Your claim is handled as part of the Disability Management process.
-A separate claim form is not required.
-A claim form is required for all claims.
+Claim Forms | Your claim is handled as part of the Disability Management process.
+A separate claim form is not required. | A claim form is required for all claims.
 The claim form must be signed by your doctor.
-You must handle your claim directly with the state.
+You must handle your claim directly with the state. |

-Benefit Payments Benefit payments are included in your paycheck.
-The state mails benefit payments to you.
+Benefit Payments | Benefit payments are included in your paycheck. | The state mails benefit payments to you.
 Expected benefits are deducted from your paycheck on a current basis.
-A delay could result in a lesser income until payment is received.
+A delay could result in a lesser income until payment is received. |

-Waiting Period
+Waiting Period |

 No waiting period if your disability is due to an accident.
 If your disability is due to sickness, your benefits may begin on whichever day comes first:

-Your benefits may begin on the day after a nonwaivable seven day waiting period.
+Your benefits may begin on the day after a nonwaivable seven day waiting period. |

-Benefit Amount
+Benefit Amount |

 Maximum disability benefits are paid after three months of company service since your most recent hire date ($1,620 a week for a disability commencing in 2024), but not more than your full pay.
+Daily rates are the greater of one-fifth of the weekly rate for each scheduled workday or one-seventh of the weekly rate for each calendar day. |

 Benefits are based on your highest quarter of earnings in California during your base period and are approximately 60 to 70% of your weekly pay during that quarter, up to a maximum of $1,620 a week for a disability commencing in 2024.
+Daily rates are one-seventh of the weekly rate for each calendar day. |

-Employee Contribution
+Employee Contribution |

-Taxability of Contributions Contributions are not deductible on your federal income tax return.
-Contributions may be deductible if you itemize deductions on your federal income tax return.
+Taxability of Contributions | Contributions are not deductible on your federal income tax return. | Contributions may be deductible if you itemize deductions on your federal income tax return. |

-If you want to change from the Chevron voluntary plan to the state program, or vice versa, complete form F-66 - California Disability Insurance Coverage Change Request Form
+If you want to change from the Chevron voluntary plan to the state program, or vice versa, complete form F-66 - California Disability Insurance Coverage Change Request Form.

-• Return the form to Payroll Operations at the address on the form.
+- Return the form to Payroll Operations at the address on the form.

-• The change is effective the first day of the next calendar quarter.
+- The change is effective the first day of the next calendar quarter.

 Not sure which plan you're in?

-• Look at the lower left-hand corner of your paycheck advice or direct deposit statement
+- Look at the lower left-hand corner of your paycheck advice or direct deposit statement.

-• If you’re in the Chevron voluntary plan, your statement or stub will show CA EE Voluntary Disability
+- If you’re in the Chevron voluntary plan, your statement or stub will show CA EE Voluntary Disability.

-• If you’re in the state program, your statement or stub will show CA EE Disability Tax.
+- If you’re in the state program, your statement or stub will show CA EE Disability Tax.

-• For more information, including how these plans coordinate with your Chevron Short-Term Disability Plan benefits, go to the California Disability Plans section in the Short-Term Disability summary plan description.
+- For more information, including how these plans coordinate with your Chevron Short-Term Disability Plan benefits, go to the California Disability Plans section in the Short-Term Disability summary plan description.

-• For more information about the state plan, please refer to the CA EDD Web site at http://www.edd.ca.gov/Disability/.
+- For more information about the state plan, please refer to the CA EDD Web site at http://www.edd.ca.gov/Disability/.

 california paid family leave (PFL)